jazracherif/CppND-Capstone-Snake-Game/README.md

 The project code is clearly organized into functions.

+YES

 ### 2. The project reads data from a file and process the data, or the program writes data to a file.

 The project reads data from an external file or writes data to a file as part of the necessary operation of the program.

+YES - see both reading json.config and logger#flush

 ### 3. The project accepts user input and processes the input.

 In addition to controlling the snake, the game can also receive new types of input from the player.

+NOT RIGHT NOW

 ### 4. The project uses data structures and immutable variables.

 The project uses arrays or vectors and uses constant variables.

+YES
+see constant in logger/GameConfig

 ## III.
 Object Oriented Programming - meet at least 3 criteria